-Moore Center, 500 West Chickasawba Avenue, Blytheville - This downtown center, across from the city library, provides space for the College to offer adult education and physical education classes.
+Moore Center, 500 West Chickasawba Avenue, Blytheville - This downtown center, across from the city library, provides space for the Adult Education Program.

-Osceola Center- Located on the grounds of the Osceola High School - The Osceola Center provides a broad range of both credit and non-credit offerings and is equipped with distance learning technology which allows for the expansion of course availability.
+Osceola Center- Located on the grounds of the Osceola High School - The Osceola Center provides a broad range of both credit and non-credit offerings.
 Because of a unique partnership, the College shares space with the Osceola High School in offering a wide array of courses.